 Medical Office Manager

-A large clinic or medical office could become a stressful environment if not properly managed, which is why a office manager who can keep things light and moving like a well-oiled machine might be critical to an organization.
+A large clinic or medical office could become a stressful environment if not properly managed, which is why an office manager who can keep things light and moving like a well-oiled machine might be critical to an organization.
 This, among other possible duties, is the responsibility of what’s called a medical office manager.
 Just like what the title says, this member of the healthcare team is someone who helps to run the place.

 There are some medical office managers that have medical backgrounds, such as nurses.
-However, it is possible to become a good medical office manager even without background in healthcare.
+However, it is possible to become a good medical office manager even without a background in healthcare.
 Some medical office managers might not have any medical backgrounds and started out as non-clinical personnel and worked their way up.

 Medical Billing & Coding